Ilanda Wilds

-Ilanda Wilds is a nature reserve along Amanzimtoti River in the town of Amanzimtoti, KwaZulu-Natal, South Africa.
+Ilanda Wilds is a nature reserve along the aManzimtoti River in the town of eManzimtoti, KwaZulu-Natal, South Africa.
 This small area of land (20 ha) contains various habitat types, ranging from steep rocky slopes to various riverine habitats, forest and small patches of grassland.

 History

 A portion of Ilanda Wilds was a quarry site.
 Once the site was abandoned, it was decided by the former Wildlife Society of South Africa (now WESSA) to be rehabilitated as a nature reserve to protect the wide diversity of plants in the area and was proclaimed in the 1960s (1965) after interaction between local residents (including Charles and Ann Swart), the Wildlife Society and the Local Council of Amanzimtoti.
 According to Colleen Gill: